 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company holds its cash in bank accounts, and manages its interest rate risk by holding highly liquid short-term instruments.
-For the years ended October 31, 2016 and 2015, the Company earned interest income of \$30,113 and \$31,995, respectively.
+For the years ended October 31, 2017 and 2016, the Company earned interest income of \$54,158 and \$30,113, respectively.
 Interest income is not significant to the Company's projected operational budget.
-A 1% change in the interest rate on cash and marketable securities for the year ended October 31, 2016 and 2015, would have a net impact on finance income of \$58,995 and \$28,810 respectively.
+A change in one hundred basis points in the interest rate on cash and marketable securities for the year ended October 31, 2017 and 2016, would have a net impact on finance income of \$36,143 and \$58,995 respectively.